 In April this year, another study released by Gartner, showed pretty much the same, but Apple’s dominance wasn’t perceived in such an optimistic way.
 The study reported that by 2015, iPad tablets will maintain 47% of the market, while Android-based tablets just a little bit lower, with just above 38%.

 Why the iPad rules the Tablet Market

-The study InformaTM has recently carried out analyzed the iPads potential to remain competitive on the market by studying customer demand for tablets, quality/price ratio and the number of vendors who have developed tablets.
+The study InformaTM has recently carried out analyzed the iPad’s potential to remain competitive in the market by studying customer demand for tablets, quality/price ratio and the number of vendors who have developed tablets.

 The results reportedly indicate that Apple currently owns 75% of the tablet market and it is expected to expand even more, from 20 million units sold in 2010 to a staggering 230 million by 2015.
-However, by that time Apple’s market share will drop to 38% , since it is expected for Android to bring cheaper and more advanced tablets to fight back.
-It would apparently take Android based tablets another year to outsell Apple’s iPads and to ensure their leader position.
+However, by that time Apple’s market share will drop to 38% since it is expected for Android to bring cheaper and more advanced tablets to fight back.
+It would apparently take Android-based tablets another year to outsell Apple’s iPads and to ensure their leadership position.

 Still, in a rapidly evolving world, 2015 is actually further than it may appear and many things could change by that time.